Liquid manure technology - from the rotary lobe pump to the Strip Till device

 Wide spreading – the technique of the past

 It is well documented that the wide spreading method results in very little spreading accuracy.
 For this reason, it is widely known as "the spreading system of the past".
 It is wind-sensitive and disperses the nutrients onto the leaves of crops and not on the soil where the nutrients are required.
 Another key factor is its poor average distribution.

 The hydraulically powered precision distributor is at the center of strip-based spreading technology, a basic prerequisite to precise and reliable spreading to each individual flow.
 At the same time, fibrous matter and foreign objects are reliably cut by the cutting blades.
-Vogelsang can offer four different variations here: the DosiMat DMX, DosiMat LVX, the ExaCut ECL or the ExaCut ETX.
+Vogelsang can offer four different variations here: the DosiMat DMX, the ExaCut ECL, ExaCut ETX or the ExaCut ECQ.
 We can therefore offer you the optimal solution for all requirements and spreading application areas.
 Examples of application areas are dribble bar systems, trailing shoe systems, cultivators, disc harrows and slit devices.
-In summary, the Vogelsang ExaCut is ideal for all spreading techniques
+In summary, the Vogelsang precision distributor is ideal for all spreading techniques.